Swietenia macrophylla: Wood

 Mahogany wood is strong and is usually a source for furniture, musical instruments, ships, doors, coffins, decors.

+It also provides high chatoyance, with an average value above 20 PZC.

 Leaves

-Mahogany is characterised by its large leaves (up to 45 cm long).
+Mahogany is characterised by its large leaves, up to 45 cm (17 in) long.
 The leaflets are even in number and are connected by a central midrib.

 Fruits

 The fruits are called "sky fruits" because of its upwards growth towards the sky.
-The fruits of mahogany can be measure to 40 cm in length, in a light grey to brown capsule.
+The fruits of mahogany can be measure to 40 cm (15.7 in) in length, in a light grey to brown capsule.
 Each fruit capsule could contain 71 winged seeds.

 Seeds

-The seeds of mahogany can reach 7 to 12 cm long.
+The seeds of mahogany can reach 7 to 12 cm (2.7 to 4.7 in) long.

 Timber

 Unlike mahogany sourced from its native locations, plantation mahogany grown in Asia is not restricted in trade.
 The mahogany timber grown in these Asian plantations is the major source of international trade in genuine mahogany today.
 The Asian countries which grow the majority of Swietenia macrophylla are India, Indonesia, Malaysia, Bangladesh, Fiji, Philippines, Singapore, and some others, with India and Fiji being the major world suppliers.
 The tree is also planted in Laos PDR.